ElektraInitiative/libelektra/doc/BUILDSERVER.md

 For runs of the build job that are run in the master branch we also execute deployment steps after all tests pass.
-We use it to build Debian and Fedora packages and move them into the repositories hosted on the community node.
+We use these steps to build Debian and Fedora packages and move them into the repositories hosted on the community node.

 Additionally we recompile the homepage and deploy it on the community node.